kyauy/ClinFly/README.md

 ## Introduction

-Precision medicine (PM) for rare diseases requires both precision phenotyping and data sharing.
-However, the majority of digital phenotyping tools only deal with the English language.
+ClinFly is an automated framework designed to facilitate precision medicine (PM) for rare diseases.
+It addresses the challenge of precision phenotyping and data sharing across different languages.

-Using French as a proof of concept, we have developed ClinFly, an automated framework to anonymize, translate and summarize clinical reports using Human Phenotype Ontology (HPO) terms compliant with medical data privacy standards.
-The output consists of a de-identified translated clinical report and a summary report in HPO format.
+ClinFly can anonymize, translate, and summarize clinical reports using Human Phenotype Ontology (HPO) terms, ensuring compliance with medical data privacy standards.
+The output includes a de-identified translated clinical report and a summary report in HPO format.

-By facilitating the translation and anonymization of clinical reports, ClinFly has the potential to facilitate inter-hospital data sharing, accelerate medical discoveries and open up the possibility of an international patient file without limitations due to non-English speakers.
+By streamlining the translation and anonymization of clinical reports, ClinFly aims to enhance inter-hospital data sharing, expedite medical discoveries, and pave the way for an international patient file accessible to non-English speakers.

 ## Pipeline

 ![](img/pipeline.png)

-## Poetry Installation
+## Installation

-To install on your local machine, you need `poetry` package manager and launch in the folder:
+To install ClinFly on your local machine, you need the `poetry` package manager.
+Navigate to the project folder and run:

 ```
 poetry install
 ```

-Using requirement ?
+If you need to generate a `requirements.txt` file, use the following command:
 ```
 poetry export --without-hashes --format=requirements.txt > requirements.txt
 ```

-## Run the code
+## Usage

-### Graphical User Interface - Single report usage with interactive analysis
+### Graphical User Interface

+For single report usage with interactive analysis, ClinFly provides a web application accessible at https://huggingface.co/spaces/kyauy/ClinFly.
-A webapp is accessible at https://huggingface.co/spaces/kyauy/ClinFly, please try it !

-It's a streamlit application, where code is accessible in ̀`clinfly_app_st.py` file.
-The functions are accessible in the `utilities` folder.

-To run the streamlit application on your local computer :
+To run the Streamlit application on your local computer, activate the poetry shell and run the `clinfly_app_st.py` file:
 ```
 poetry shell
 streamlit run clinfly_app_st.py
 ```

-### Command Line Interface - Multiple report usage with offline options
+### Command Line Interface

-The code is accessible in ̀`clinfly_app_cli.py` file.
-The functions are accessible in the `utilities` folder.
+For processing multiple reports with offline options, use the command line interface provided by `clinfly_app_cli.py`.

-The entry file must be a TSV .txt with the informations structured like this :
+The input should be a TSV .txt file structured as follows (see `data/test.tsv` for an example):
 ```
+Report_id_1   Doe  John  Report text
+...
-Doe  John  Report
+Report_id_X   Doe  John  Report text
 ```

-The output will be placed in the `results` folder according to the file extension.
+Outputs will be placed in the `results` folder according to the file extension, using first three columns in filename.

-A resume of the deidentify report will be generated and placed in the `results/Reports` folder.
+- The deidentify report will be generated and placed in the `results/Reports` folder.

-Three HPO extraction output will be generated, TSV, TXT and Json.
+- Three HPO extraction outputs will be generated in `TSV`, `TXT` and `JSON` folders.

 To run the CLI application on your local computer :
 ```